creachadair/enumgen/README.md

 // Note there may be no space before the annotation, and the annotation
 // must be the first line of its comment group.

-//enumgen:config
-/*
+/*enumgen:type Color

 # Inside this comment everything is YAML.
 # Probably I should be ashamed of myself for this.

-package: example
-enum:
-  - type: Color
 doc: |
   A Color is a source of joy for all who behold it.
 flag-value: true
 values:
   - name: Red
     text: fire-engine-red

   - name: Green
     text: scummy-green

   - name: Blue
     text: azure-sky-blue
 */
 ```

-If there are multiple such blocks in the file, only the first is considered.
+There may be multiple such blocks in a file; each defines a single enumeration.
+The text after `enumgen:type` becomes the name of the type; the content of the
+block must be a single [`gen.Enum`][ge] value.

 ## Type Structure